antfie/veracode_bulk_mitigator/README.md

 ### 2. Bulk Accepting Mitigated Flaws

-The tool can be used by security teams for bulk-approving mitigations that have been reviewed, where those flaws arise form 2nd party components that are reported in more than one application profile.
+The tool can be used by security teams for bulk-approving or rejecting mitigations that have been reviewed, where those flaws arise form 2nd party components that are reported in more than one application profile.

 ## Key Features ✅

 * Uses the standard [Veracode API credentials file](https://docs.veracode.com/r/c_configure_api_cred_file)
 * Shows a summary before any action is carried out
-* Can propose and/or approve mitigations in bulk
+* Can propose and/or approve/reject mitigations in bulk
 * Multithreaded for speed

 ## What To Mitigate